 "A lot of children will have runny noses and sore throats, and most of the time, it won't be COVID-19," Dr. Chang says.
 "But the only way to know that for sure is to get tested.
 It's inconvenient for parents, and it may mean your child will miss more school than you'd like, but it could save lives."

-At some point, you may get the dreaded call that one of your child's classmates tested positive for COVID-19 and they need to quarantine for two weeks.
-While you should take it seriously, you don't need to panic: "If everyone in the classroom wore a mask and kept it on, there's lower risk of exposure," Dr. Lighter says.
+At some point, you may get the dreaded call that one of your child's classmates tested positive for COVID-19 and they need to quarantine.
+While you should take it seriously, you don't need to panic, Dr. Lighter says.

-By the way, if your child is home quarantining due to a classmate diagnosed with COVID-19, that doesn't affect siblings, who can continue to attend school.
-To be safe, it's a good idea to have the child who is quarantining use a separate bathroom from the rest of your family and wear a mask as much as possible around other family members.
+While your child is home, their siblings can continue to attend school.
+To be safe, though, it's a good idea to have the child who is quarantining use a separate bathroom from the rest of your family and wear a mask as much as possible around other family members.

 The January 2021 JAMA paper notes that contact during both sports practices and competition, and at social gatherings associated with team sports, seems to increase the risk of COVID-19 outbreaks.
-Specifically, the authors note, indoor practice or competition and school-related social gatherings with limited adherence to physical distancing and other mitigation strategies could jeopardize the safe operation of in-person education.
+The authors specifically point to indoor practice or competition and school-related social gatherings with limited adherence to physical distancing and other mitigation strategies.

 We're going to be living with COVID-19 for a while, Dr. Chang says.
-"That doesn't mean kids won't be able to go back to school in some form and even possibly play certain sports, but we all have to be smart about our choices."
+"That doesn't mean kids won't be able to play certain sports, but we all have to be smart about our choices."

 Concerned About COVID-19?

 Read more stories to help you navigate the pandemic: